jacobbriones1/NLP-with-Twitter/README.md

 *key-words* or *filters* that are relevent to our object of study.
 And after sifting through this information and extracting relevant text information, it is possible to determine a relatively accurate model of how  users' view our object of interest.
 This kind of analysis is commonly known as **Sentiment Analysis**.
 Sentiment analysis is one of the most important aspects of Natural Language Processing, and a very active area of research.
-This repository is aimed at studying twitter data using various types of machine learning techniques, and will also serve as a guide for understanding concepts in Deep Learning and Natural Language Processing. <br>
+This repository is aimed at understanding the sentiment of some of the topics which are trending on Twitter<br>
 *This Repository is still being developed.
 For any students or individuals interested in collaborating or contributing, feel free to contact me at jacobbriones1@gmail.com*<br>
 <kbd>